yand06/yand06/README.md

 # Hi there, I'm Supriyandi La Awe! 👋

-I'm a **Backend Developer** passionate about building scalable and efficient applications.
+I'm a Backend Developer passionate about building scalable and efficient applications.
 I love working with Java, Spring Boot, and databases.
+I specialize in creating robust backend systems, integrating APIs, and optimizing database performance.
+With a strong foundation in software architecture and problem-solving, I strive to develop reliable and high-performing applications.

 ## 🔥 About Me
 - 🌱 I’m currently learning **Spring Boot & Full-Stack Development**.